 Always “sign out” or “log off” of password protected websites when finished to prevent unauthorized access.
 Simply closing the browser window may not actually end your session.

 Be cautious of unsolicited phone calls, emails, or texts directing you to a website or requesting information.

-The Dime Savings Bank of Williamsburgh will never contact you via unsolicited email to verify personal information previously given to us – your account number, password, or Social Security number.
+Dime Community Bank will never contact you via unsolicited email to verify personal information previously given to us – your account number, password, or Social Security number.

 Create a unique password for each system you use.
 If you don’t, then one breach may leave all your accounts vulnerable.

 Never share your password over the phone, in texts, by email, or in person.
 If you are asked for your password, it’s probably a scam.